Application process in Assemble

 Applications created by supervisors, when the user has an email address, cannot be cleared until the applicant has clicked the emailed link to "complete their application" by accepting your organisation's terms and conditions.

 If you have permission1 to manage applications you will see the application widget on your dashboard.
 The widget keeps you informed about how many applicants you have at each stage of the process and selecting any of them will redirect you to the application listing page with the selected filter applied.

 This widget is affected by "Me" "My team" and "All" filters at the top of the Dashboard page.

 You’ll also receive notifications when new applications are made against an opportunity you are managing and if an applicant has moved to the next stage of the process.

 As default, the application listing page will sort applications by last updated and you will only see applications for opportunities that you manage or supervise.
 Click on ALL to applications for all opportunities below you in the team structure.

 You can also use the filters and the sorting option to refine your search.

-Default SLA(s) timeframe for each stage are:
+Organisations can set their own ideal time in stage/SLAs.
+The default SLA(s) timeframe for each stage are: